ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-13-CI-CD-spfx-deployment-in-azure-devops-with-m365-cli.md

   - Arjun Menon 👨‍💻 [@arjunumenon](https://github.com/arjunumenon) - For providing the most complete and up to date article on this topic, which was especially helpful for my scenario.
 Check it out here: https://arjunumenon.com/ci-cd-spfx-deployment-azure-devops-m365-cli/ 📖

   - Adam Wójcik 👨‍💻 [@Adam-it](https://github.com/Adam-it) - For sharing multiple tips and tricks as well as resources that made this project possible.
-Here are some of the Github Marketplace actions that Adam has created and shared:
+Here are some of the Github Marketplace actions that Adam shared:
     - [CLI for Microsoft 365 - Deploy App](https://github.com/marketplace/actions/cli-for-microsoft-365-deploy-app) 💻
     - [CLI for Microsoft 365 - Login](https://github.com/marketplace/actions/cli-for-microsoft-365-login) 🔑
     - [CLI for Microsoft 365 - Run Script](https://github.com/marketplace/actions/cli-for-microsoft-365-run-script) 📜